iVis-at-Bilkent/chise.js/README.md

  * `setMultimerStatus(nodes, status)` Similar to `chise.setMultimerStatus()` but do not considers undoable option.
  * `setCloneMarkerStatus(nodes, status)` Similar to `chise.setCloneMarkerStatus()` but do not considers undoable option.
  * `changeFontProperties(nodes, data)` Similar to `chise.changeFontProperties()` but do not considers undoable option.
- * `validateArrowEnds(nodes, data)`  This function gets an edge, and ends of that edge (Optionally it may take just the classes of these elements as well) as parameters.
+ * `validateArrowEnds(edge, source, target)`  This function gets an edge, and ends of that edge (Optionally it may take just the classes of these elements as well) as parameters.
     It may return 'valid' (that ends is valid for that edge), 'reverse' (that ends is not valid for that edge but they would be valid if you reverse the source and target), 'invalid' (that ends are totally invalid for that edge).
  * `showAndPerformLayout(eles, layoutparam)` Similar to `chise.showAndPerformLayout()` but do not considers undoable option.